jannikmi/extremitypathfinder/README.rst

 Well described in `[1, Ch.
 II 3.2] <http://www.cs.au.dk/~gerth/advising/thesis/anders-strand-holm-vinther_magnus-strand-holm-vinther.pdf>`__:

-An map/environment/world of a given shortest path problem can be represented by one boundary polygon with holes (themselves polygons).
+A map/environment/world of a given shortest path problem can be represented by one boundary polygon with holes (themselves polygons).

 **IDEA**: Two categories of vertices/corners can be distinguished in these kind of environments: